 There are seemingly endless ways to retarget Facebook ads from basic demographics to those who have a certain upcoming or recent life event, such as a birthday or an anniversary.
-To help you understand the top Facebook ad targeting options, we’ve turned to the pros for their advice to create our Top 25 Facebook Ad Targeting Options for 2018.
+To help you understand the top Facebook ad targeting options, we’ve got some advice in our guide to the Top 7 Facebook Ad Targeting Options.

 Where Can I Find a Facebook Management Service?